 My specialist experience working with young people with SEN to develop trusting and meaningful relationships

-I have extensive experience supporting learners with Autism Spectrum Condition (ASC), both in educational and residential settings.
-I understand how structure, predictability, and clear communication can significantly reduce anxiety and improve focus.
-In my sessions, I use visual cues, clear routines, and breaks to manage sensory or emotional overload.
-I also take time to learn each student’s special interests, using these to make lessons more meaningful and motivating.
-My background in developing training for teachers, including best practice in SEN teaching, means I am skilled in adapting language, pacing, and materials to ensure autistic learners feel supported, understood, and successful.
+I have significant experience supporting young people with Autism Spectrum Condition (ASC) across educational and residential settings.
+I understand the importance of structure, predictability, and clear communication in reducing anxiety and supporting focus.
+My sessions are carefully planned with clear routines, visual supports, explicit instructions, and regular breaks to manage cognitive, sensory, or emotional overload.
+I take time to learn about each learner’s special interests and use these to personalise lessons and increase motivation.
+Having delivered training for teachers in SEN best practice, I am skilled in adapting language, pacing, and resources to ensure autistic learners feel supported, safe, and successful.

-Supporting students with anxiety requires a calm, compassionate, and flexible approach.
-I always begin by building rapport and creating a low-pressure learning environment where the student feels safe to express themselves.
-I use short, achievable tasks to build momentum and reduce overwhelm, alongside scaffolding strategies and gentle encouragement.
-For students experiencing anxiety around exams or English performance, I focus on reframing challenges, highlighting progress, and developing confidence through consistent positive reinforcement.
+Supporting learners with anxiety requires a calm, compassionate, and flexible approach.
+I prioritise building rapport and creating a low-pressure learning environment where students feel safe to express concerns without fear of judgement.
+I use small, achievable tasks to build momentum and confidence, alongside clear scaffolding and reassurance to reduce overwhelm.
+For students with anxiety linked to exams, performance, or school-based experiences, I focus on reframing challenges, celebrating progress, and developing confidence through consistent, strengths-based feedback.

-As a highly experienced GCSE English Language teacher and former AQA Examiner, I have an in-depth understanding of the skills, assessment objectives, and exam expectations required for success.
-I break down the demands of GCSE English Language into manageable steps, ensuring each concept is clearly explained and practised in accessible, engaging ways.
-I use scaffolded techniques to build analytical and writing skills, integrating model answers, vocabulary development, and personalised feedback.
-In my current specialist role, I also train teachers nationwide on strategies for effective delivery of GCSE English Language.
+I am a highly experienced English teacher and former AQA GCSE English Language Examiner, with in-depth knowledge of assessment objectives, exam requirements, and effective teaching strategies.
+I break down the demands of GCSE English into clear, manageable steps, making content accessible for learners with a wide range of needs.
+I use structured scaffolding, model answers, explicit vocabulary teaching, and personalised feedback to develop reading, writing, and analytical skills.
+In addition to tutoring students, I currently train teachers nationwide on effective delivery of GCSE English Language.

 My experience developing confidence and self-esteem